Loading

 See ancient Aboriginal fish traps at Brewarrina

-Marvel at one of the oldest man-made structures on the planet in Brewarrina, almost 100km east of Bourke in northwest NSW.
-Known locally as Baiame’s Ngunnhu, the National Heritage-listed network of stone walls and holding ponds located on a bend in the Barwon River are estimated to be at least 40,000 years old.
-Take a 45-minute tour with an Aboriginal guide from the Brewarrina Aboriginal Cultural Museum to appreciate the ingenious design of the ancient fish traps.
-This was sustainable fishing at its finest, with no more than about 30 per cent of the spawning golden perch and Murray cod caught each season.
-Head up to the museum to discover how the river banks were a meeting place for 10 Aboriginal groups to trade, share traditions and conduct ceremonies.
+Marvel at one of the oldest man-made structures on the planet in the town of Brewarrina, almost 100km east of Bourke in northwest NSW.
+A system of fish traps known locally as Baiame’s Ngunnhu, the National Heritage-listed network of stone walls and holding ponds located on a bend in the Barwon River are estimated to be at least 40,000 years old.
+Gain insights into the ingenious design of the ancient traps on a 45-minute tour with an Aboriginal guide from the Brewarrina Aboriginal Cultural Museum.
+Listen in amazement as you learn this was sustainable fishing at its finest, with no more than about 30 per cent of the spawning golden perch and Murray cod caught each season.
+Then head up to the museum to discover how the river banks were a meeting place for Aboriginal groups to trade, share traditions and conduct ceremonies.

 Hear the real story of Mungo National Park